LukasBures/olynthus/ISSUES.md

   - Vision:

-    - `Vision: Coverage` - What more cases does the product should handle/cover?
+    - `Vision: Coverage` - What more cases should the product handle/cover?
     - `Vision: Tech` - What part of the tech can we improve?
     - `Vision: Product` - What more dimensions of product we can look at?